 What to Expect

 Our Surgery Scheduler will help you with everything related to your upcoming surgery.
-She will provide you with pre-surgery information and answer any questions that you may have regarding your upcoming surgery.
+She will provide you with pre-surgery information and answer any questions you may have regarding your upcoming surgery.
 We offer a variety of surgery times at our two surgery locations, Overlake Hospital Medical Center and Overlake Surgery Center.
 Your surgery may be scheduled only after you have seen the doctor and he has written up the surgery orders.
 You may reach the Surgery Scheduler at 425-462-9800 ext.
 109 between the hours of 8:00 a.m. to 5:00 p.m.
 Monday through Friday.

 - Stop taking any NSAIDs 10 days prior to surgery.
 There is a complete list of medications you will need to stop and the timing of that in your surgery folder.